aws-samples/amazon-sagemaker-secure-mlops/README.md

 The main design principles and decisions are:
 + SageMaker Studio domain is deployed in a dedicated VPC.
 Each [elastic network interface (ENI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) used by SageMaker domain is created within a private dedicated subnet and attached to the specified security groups
-+ `Data Science Team VPC` can be configured with internet access by attaching a **NAT gateway**.
++ `data science Team VPC` can be configured with internet access by attaching a **NAT gateway**.
 You can also run this VPC in internet-free mode without any inbound or outbound internet access
 + All access to S3 is routed via S3 VPC endpoints
 + All access to SageMaker API and runtime and the all used AWS public services is routed via VPC endpoints
 + A PyPI repository mirror running on Fargate is hosted within your network to provide a python package repository in internet-free mode (_not implemented in this version_)
 + AWS Service Catalog is used to deploy a data science environment and SageMaker project templates
-+ All user roles are deployed into Data Science account IAM
++ All user roles are deployed into data science account IAM
 + Provisioning of all IAM roles is completely separated from the deployment of the data science environment.
 You can use your own processes to provision the needed IAM roles.

 ## AWS Service Catalog approach
-All self-provisioned products in this solution such as Data Science environment, Studio user profile, SageMaker Notebooks, and MLOps project templates are delivered and deployed via [AWS Service Catalog](https://aws.amazon.com/servicecatalog).
+All self-provisioned products in this solution such as data science environment, Studio user profile, SageMaker Notebooks, and MLOps project templates are delivered and deployed via [AWS Service Catalog](https://aws.amazon.com/servicecatalog).

 One of the main advantages of using AWS Service Catalog for self-service provisioning is that users can configure and deploy configured products and AWS resources without needing full privileges to AWS services.
 The deployment of all AWS Service Catalog products happens under a specified service role with the defined set of permissions.